Happy International Women's Day

 Mahira Kalim, Founder of Spruce

 Our founder is a constant source of inspiration.
 Mahira has launched Spruce in the midst of the pandemic and has put the environment and equality into every decision behind the business.
-Spruce is a single-use plastic and toxin-free cleaning brand that makes your house smell like a spa, while doing good for the planet.
+Spruce is a brand making refillable cleaning products that are free from toxic chemicals and single-use plastics.
+It makes your house smell like a spa, while doing good for the planet.
 Read more about our sustainability mission to find out how we run our business for good.

 Thank you to these trailblazing women for challenging stereotypes and spearheading environmental change.